Looking for the best books on simple living to inspire your journey? You’ve come to the right place!

 The Happy Mind takes you on a journey to understand what makes you happy, why you do things that make you unhappy, and how to create happiness that lasts instead of seeking short-term gratification.

 Plus, there are tons of actionable suggestions and mini-mantras you can use daily, like “today’s action determines tomorrow”.
+It’s an excellent read for anyone new to minimalism and simple living.

 Save me for later!